mrlesmithjr/docker-ansible-nginx-lb/README.md

 Repo Info
 =========
-A [Docker] container to load-balance DNS services on `TCP/UDP`..
+A [Docker] container to load-balance syslog services on `514/UDP`..
-`mrlesmithjr/nginx-lb:ubuntu-dns-lb`
+`mrlesmithjr/nginx-lb:ubuntu-syslog-lb`

 Purpose
 -------
-To front-end DNS load-balancing to your containerized DNS services.
-Allowing for scaling out.
+To front-end syslog load-balancing to your containerized syslog services.
+Allowing for scaling out of syslog UDP services which cannot be load-balanced with HAProxy.

 Requirements
 ------------